franesfarcic/python_LLM_agents/README.md

 Conversational context memory, error handling, user authentication modules

+# Extending & Integrating
+FastAPI/Deployment:
+Easily wrap the agent with a FastAPI endpoint for API deployment ([code snippet included in repo]).

+Add more tools:
+Create new research, data, or workflow integrations by plugging in custom functions.

+Swap LLMs:
+Use Hugging Face, OpenAI, Anthropic, or Perplexity by changing one config line.

+MLOps-ready:
+Prepared for CI/CD, model monitoring, and deployment to GCP, Kubernetes, or Vertex AI.

 I ran this on agent on Google Colab

  # Example Prompts & Outputs